Lab Policy

 Lab Report

 In addition to simply developing models, you will also write a lab report using the IMRAD structure.
-A template Jupyter notebook is provided.

 IMRAD Format

 While we require the IMRAD format, that does not imply that you need to write an academic paper.
-Stick to the template provided and generally try to be concise.1 You are authorized to plagiarize from the lab instructions that describe the lab scenario and associated data.
+Stick to the template provided and generally try to be concise.2 You are authorized to plagiarize from the lab instructions that describe the lab scenario and associated data.

 In general, when writing your report, write as if the lab prompt did not exist, and assume the reader is wholly unfamiliar with CS 307 or the assignment you are completing.
 They will have some familiarity with the domain of the problem depending on the given background and goal.